IBMTechSales/klp-workshop-labs/2153-Evaluate-App-TransformationAdvisor/README - Copy.md

     <tr class="odd">
     <td><img src="./images/media/image23.png" style="width:0.80625in;height:0.60625in" alt="sign-caution" /></td>
     <td><p><strong>Tip!</strong></p>
-    <p>If the application does not respond when clicking on the “WHERE TO?” menu, increase the window size of the Web browser.</p>
+    <p>If the application does not respond when clicking on the “WHERE TO?” menu, increase the window size of the Chrome browser.</p>
     </td>
     </tr>
     </tbody>